perdalum/1000x1000/README.md

     > ./make-matrix.wls 1000 1000.dat
     > ./make_random_matrix.js 1000 > 1000.dat

-Then use of of the scripts to run the computation in FORTRAN, JavaScript, Python or Julia
+Then use the scripts to run the computation in C, FORTRAN, JavaScript, Python or Julia

     ./det-matrix-big.wls 1000.dat